Burning Question: Kim Kardashian has built a whole business on exploiting her personal life. How much more could she make from her baby?

-Put it this way: Even if that baby remains off-camera — for what it's worth, Kim has said that's her plan and sources have told omg! that Kanye would prefer to keep his little girl out of the spotlight — we're looking at one lucrative kid.
+Put it this way: Even if that baby remains off-camera — for what it's worth, Kim has said that's her plan and sources have told omg! that Kanye prefers to keep his little girl on the down low — we're looking at one lucrative kid.

 "That may be a small percentage of her $1 billion empire," says Marcy Medina, West Coast bureau chief of Women's Wear Daily.
 "But it's still not too shabby."

-And you can expect that Kardashian, whose family retail empire is worth an estimated $65 million, to step into that same arena.
+And you can expect that Kardashian, whose family retail empire is worth an estimated $65 billion, to step into that same arena.
 After all, there is more money to be made.